Bengejd/NOLS/README.md

   alt="NOLS" align="left" width="225">

 <p align="left">
 NOLS is a NodeJs package meant to be used during hybrid mobile app development.
-Other Node packages allow you to calculate a conversion, but none of them actually help you streamline your development process by applying the conversion in your stylesheets for you. <strong>Until NOLS</strong>.
+Other Node packages allow you to calculate a viewport conversion, but none of them actually help you streamline your development process by applying that conversion in your stylesheets for you. <strong>Until NOLS</strong>.
 </p>

 <p align="left">